-Norwegian aquaculture is one of the most important industries in Norway with large implications for habitation and employment along our coast.
-Norges Vel's work with nature based aquaculture development and local value creation is supporting this development.
+Norwegian aquaculture is one of the most important industries in Norway with large implications for settlement and employment along our coast.
+Norges Vel's is supporting this industry by working with nature based business development and local value creation within aquaculture.

 Local ownership - Local value created